normalnorway/normal.no/docs/how-to-contribute.md

 See the Makefile for how to build and upload.

 TODO:
+can make changes directly on github url-namespace. can link to wiki html5. define browser support (lowest IE version) coding standards
   Python 2.6 and Django 1.6 only! :(
-  Coding guidelines
-rename getting-started.md?
+rename CONTRIBUTING.md?
-url-namespace
+Github: Howto clone the repo and send pull requests
+Github: Howto use the issue tracker gitk / gitg unit test: ./manage.py test

+TODO Styling:
-html5. define browser support (lowest IE version) css for <code>
+css for <code>
 more line-spacing?
 -->